 Inside the high mountain valley Kårsavagge there is a cozy mountain hut.
 Go under the railroad and along the road up to the chair-lift station.
 A sign-posted trail starts on the other side of a bridge.
 Follow the river Abiskojåkka until it goes into the valley Kårsavagge.
 This is a somewhat longer trip that can be combined with an overnight stay in the mountain hut, which is also manned during winters.

 Kungsleden and Abisko National Park

 Take a short trip to the marble quarry, Marmorbrottet, or Nissunjåkka canyon where resting places and wind shelters are available.
 Some people choose to go to the mountain lake Abiskojaure before returning.
 If you want a little variation, there are a number of trails in the national park that you can choose from on the way back.

-The area between Abisko and Narvik offers numerous tops to climb up to with ski-skins under your skis.
+The area between Abisko and Narvik offers numerous tops to climb up to with climbing skins under your skis.
 Please visit the website Topptur.nu for ideas and tours.

-Nuolja, Björkliden, Riksgränsen and Narvik – classic ski resorts – all of which are only a stone’s throw from STF Abisko Mountain Station.
+Nuolja, Björkliden, Riksgränsen and Narvik – classic ski resorts – all of which are within an hour’s drive from STF Abisko Turiststation.

 Between 27th of September and 17th of November Abisko is open with limited services.
 The reception and store is open a few hours per day, and you can reserve a room at the hostel or one of our cabins.

 Are you more than 10 people planning a conference, family reunion, school trip or perhaps a training camp for the sports team?
 Complete the form and your request will be sent to your selected accommodation, which will get back to you with a quotation to suit your group!REQUEST QUOTATION